northcoastmountainrat/Sitchensis/README.md

 ### How do I get set up? ###

-* At present this is just a script in python so you will need to intall a version of python with a lot of packages.
-I recommend the anaconda installation.

-* Configuration: I don't know what this means yet
+* This package will run with a current installation of conda or miniconda and python>=3.6

+* Configuration: For the initial configuration
+- Install anaconda or miniconda
+- Open an anaconda command prompt
+- Create a new environment with the latest version of python: Ex: if you want to call your environment myEnv then
+  - conda create -n myenv python=3.6
+- Activate the environment
+  - activate myenv
+- Install the package to the environment

+* How to run the program
+ - Use the provided excel template to enter data.
+Save data into any directory.
+ - Open an anaconda command prompt and activate your environemnt as detailed above
+ - Type run_tree and enter
+ - Browse to the folder with the tree file in it and click open
+ - Close the two scatterplot windows that appear after screening for errors
+ - Tree model is displayed in a browser window
+ - Outputs are placed into new subfolder called "Sitchensis outputs"

+* Dependencies:
-* Dependencies: Python 3.x, xlrd, pandas 0.21.0 or greater, numpy, matplotlib, tkinter, sys, os, scipy, xlsxwriter, vpython, numbers, all .py files in the Sitchensis folder
+ - Python 3.x, xlrd, pandas 0.21.0 or greater, numpy, matplotlib, tkinter, sys, os, scipy, xlsxwriter, vpython, numbers, all .py files in the Sitchensis folder
+ - Dependencies are automatically downloaded when the package is installed.

 * Database configuration: I don't know what this means yet

-* How to run: Use the provided excel template to enter data.
-Save data into any directory.
-Run the "MainBodyScript.py" to navigate to file in directory.
-Outputs are placed into new subfolder called "Sitchensis outputs"

 * How to run tests: To test that the code is configured properly and working upload the clean data file in the "Sitchensis_tests" folder called "Mothership.xlsx."
 Run the MainBodyScript.py and navigate to this file.
 If configured properly a folder with outputs will be created called "SitchensisOutputs."
 In it will be two log files.
 Windows of scatterplots should pop up for outlier scanning.
 Once these are closed, a browser window will pop up and render a 3D tree from the excel file.